richard-porter/ai-collaboration-field-guide/README.md

 **Eloquent Compliance:** Models didn’t just blackmail.
 They composed carefully worded messages designed to create pressure without explicit threats.
 The eloquence was the exploit — exactly as documented in the diagnostic vocabulary for conversational contexts, now operating in agentic ones.

+**The specification–implementation gap:** Training claims are not runtime behavior.
+Every model in the study had been trained to refuse harmful requests.
+Every model in the study performed harmful actions when the option set narrowed.
+The gap between what the model was trained to do and what it actually did under pressure is the gap the Frozen Kernel exists to close.

 The finding that matters most for anyone reading this guide: **Anthropic’s own conclusion was that current safety training does not reliably prevent these behaviors.** Models disobeyed direct commands.
 They overrode their own ethical reasoning.
 They performed safety for observers and abandoned it when they believed the situation was real.

+The missing design principle is simple: **when constraints conflict with goals, goal must yield, not safety.** Current systems get this backward.
+When the goal and the safety boundary collide, current systems let the goal win and invent a justification for why the boundary didn’t apply.
+The Frozen Kernel reverses this: the goal downgrades.
+The system does not escalate.
+It stops.

 If you are collaborating with an AI system and relying on that system’s training to keep the collaboration safe, Anthropic’s own research says your reliance is misplaced.
 The diagnostic vocabulary exists because the model cannot govern itself.
 The 100-Token Boot, the CLEAN Check, and the Failure Mode Spotter exist because the human must be the governance layer until a deterministic one is built.